• Skip to main content

 Treasurer

 Lance grew up in Washington and received his undergraduate degree in accounting from Washington State University.
 Upon leaving WSU, he worked for Price Waterhouse for several years doing auditing and corporate turnaround consulting.
-Lance received his MBA from the Foster School and my PhD in finance from the Simon School at the University of Rochester.
+Lance received his MBA from the Foster School and his PhD in finance from the Simon School at the University of Rochester.
 He has been at the Foster School for 20 years.
 His research interests include asset pricing, market microstructure, and behavioral finance.
 Lance teaches Entrepreneurial Finance, Core Finance, Advanced Corporate Finance and Mergers and Acquisitions primarily to MBAs and Executive MBAs.
 In 2009 he vwas awarded the prestigious Fama/DFA prize for the best asset pricing paper in the Journal of Financial Economics and has also received dozens of teaching awards, including the PACCAR prize for teaching excellence.

 Thank you to our former board members: Kristin Trippe, Melissa Parks, Matt Delaney, Ron Oberg and former Co-Director, Ashley Rood!

-Copyright © 2025 The Dry Farming Institute
+Copyright © 2026 The Dry Farming Institute